 Call for Papers

 To submit a paper or review for possible publication in Righting Wrongs, please e-mail your submission as a Word document attachment to Professor Lindsey Kingston at email@example.com.
 Research papers should include a full paper, bibliography, a 100-word abstract, and a brief author(s) biography.
-Also, papers must be formatted according to American Psychological Association (APA) style guidelines.
-Reviews should focus on books about human rights issues and debates.
+Papers should be formatted according to American Psychological Association (APA) style guidelines; see previous student papers for guidance.

 Book reviews should focus on recent books about human rights issues and debates.
 See our “writing resources” section for more information on how to write a critical book review.

 The next deadline for submissions is May 22, 2023.
 Authors should receive a decision no later than September 2023.